5 sun safety myths

-“You can get sunburn under an umbrella as UV reflects off different surfaces,” says Walker.
+“You can get sunburn under an umbrella as UV reflects off different surfaces,” says Heather.

-“Shade is 1 of the 5 forms of sun protection, so you still need to wear sunscreen, reapply it every couple of hours and wear a hat, sunglasses and protective clothing for exposed parts of your body.”
+“Shade is one of the five forms of sun protection, so you still need to wear sunscreen, reapply it every couple of hours and wear a hat, sunglasses and protective clothing for exposed parts of your body.”

 Myth 5: If you have dark skin, you don't need to wear sunscreen

-“Fairer-skinned people are most at risk of sunburn,” says Walker.
+“Fairer-skinned people are most at risk of sunburn,” says Heather.
 “However, everyone in Australia is at risk because of the high UV levels.
 This is why we should all wear an SPF30 or higher sunscreen when the UV Index is 3 or above.

 “Darker skin has a lower risk of sunburn and skin cancers.
 However, some research has found that skin cancers in darker-skinned people are found at a later stage, when they’re harder to treat.”